davelevine/b2-remove-prefix/README.md

 # B2 Remove Prefix Worker

+// Created a Gist to fully write up the steps needed to make this work.
+It can be found [here](https://gist.github.com/davelevine/229d3fc8d9c75d99c35950e564dbb907).
+The only thing assumed is that a CDN has already been setup with Cloudflare and Backblaze.
+The official write up for this can be found [here](https://help.backblaze.com/hc/en-us/articles/217666928-Using-Backblaze-B2-with-the-Cloudflare-CDN).
+While not absolutely necessary, some familiarity with [Cloudflare Workers](https://workers.cloudflare.com/) is helpful.

+## Original README Begins Here

 A CloudFlare worker script that removes the `/file/{bucket-name}/` portion of the URL when access a B2 Bucket.